 So, what does it mean?

+Ok, so today we are talking about accessibility.
+An area that has gained a lot of attention in the last years, but that is still a blind spot to a lot of us in the industry.
+And I can totally understand why!
 For a long time we have talked about prioritization, analysing data and focusing on the big user groups.
 We have grown used to taking risks with smaller user groups for things like screen sizes, browser/device support, network speed and similar things, focusing a lot of our efforts on optimizing the experience for our core customer base.

+And to be honest, the society in general is not different.
+How much of our environment is optimised for anything else than the generic, standard person (probably a white man) with a standard body and mind?
 And then at some point, people started saying that we should make society accessible to everyone.
 This has come a long way from where we were, but is still not great.
 A natural progression from there is that our software needs to be inclusive as well.

 So, we got things like the web content accessibility guidelines.
 And, as seems to be human nature: laws and regulations.

 In more and more countries, it is expected of you to think of these things.
 In Sweden we have Web Accessibility Directive making it mandatory for the public sector to fulfil a certain level of accessibility.
 With increased exposure, a lot of the private sector is starting to acknowledge this as an important area.

 But what IS it and how does it affect software development?
 Well, some parts are easier than others to explain.